Tomasgre/sdp-sp3-2022-repo-code/Session-04/SOLID/demo-FT/notes.md

 - Difference(s) between a class and an interface?
 An abstract class?

+# About the Worksheet...

+- Tests should use JUnit 5.
+Might need minor fixes to migrate.
+- Different imports, and way to test exceptions thrown (use a lambda)

+- Like a pottery class...
+"Make your own jug"
+- Definitely not a single answer!
+- Could have several approaches to all 5 parts.
+- I'll discuss some of these at the end of the session.

 # S = Single-Responsibility Principle

 - "Don't do everything in one class!"